zaxx-q/Expression-generator/README.md

 - Use `general` for most other images
 - Use `people` for realistic human portraits

+Note that rembg has inherent limitations and may not produce perfectly clean results even after tweaking presets and parameters.
+If the automatic background removal is not satisfactory, you can use the `orig__*.png` files (stored in the `expressions/` folder) and manually remove the background using other tools like Photoshop, GIMP, or online background removal services.

 ### Rate limit errors

 Add more API keys to your config.ini, or use keyboard shortcuts (`s` or `r`) to control key rotation.